 New process plants aren’t as abundant anymore

-One of the key things I’ve learned is just how much the sector has shifted from Greenfield Projects to Brownfield with most client focused on developing existing infrastructure.
+One of the key things we’ve learned is just how much the sector has shifted from Greenfield Projects to Brownfield with most client focused on developing existing infrastructure.

 Front-End Design Engineers aren’t as prevalent today as they were a decade ago, the focus seems to have moved away from chemical and process engineers who are only focused on design to engineers who are more focused on the whole cycle, able to work across design through to commissioning and then improvement.
 Still, around 1 in 10 engineers are Process experts – they’re focusing on chemical, pharmaceutical and petrochemicals projects, often starting off on a graduate programme through their Chemical Engineering degree.
 Large employers within the Northwest still operate excellent graduate schemes and will normally take a graduate engineer on once a year.